MrYadro/MrYadro/README.md

 - 👀 I’m interested in Information Security and programming
 - 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on something
-- 📫 How to reach me at me@yay.qa
+- 📫 How to reach me me@yay.qa

 <!---
 MrYadro/MrYadro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.